-- Free software included for an interactive sky simulation.
+- Free software is included for an interactive sky simulation.

-- Comes with 2 year warranty and 24×7 support from Celestron’s US team.
+- Comes with a 2-year warranty and 24×7 support from Celestron’s US team.

 - Has the capability to locate celestial objects beyond our Solar System.

-- Comes with 2 year warranty and 24×7 support from Celestron’s US team.
+- Comes with a 2-year warranty and 24×7 support from Celestron’s US team.

-That is all the basic and important things that you should know about a Compound Telescope before you decide to buy one.
+What are all the basic and important things that you should know about a Compound Telescope before you decide to buy one?
 With the pros and cons explained, now you also know why you should prefer this type of telescope to the other two, don’t you?

 We have also talked about the types of compound telescopes and given you our recommendations with prices so that you can select one that suits both your purpose and budget.